Daniel Burgess (minister): Life

-In 1674, his father's state of health took him to Marlborough; he preached there and in the neighbourhood, and was sent to Marlborough gaol.
+In 1674, his father's state of health took him to Marlborough; he preached there and in the neighbourhood, and was sent to Marlborough jail.

 He came to London in his fortieth year (1685), and ministered to a large congregation at a hired meeting-place in Brydges Street, Covent Garden.
 He had influential friends; the Countess of Warwick chose him as tutor for her grandson, the future Lord Bolingbroke; in July 1688 Rotheram, one of the new barons of exchequer, took him as his chaplain on the Oxford circuit, and in 1695 he preached the funeral sermon for the Countess of Ranelagh.

 His congregation moved in 1695 to a meeting-house in Russell Court, Drury Lane, and in 1705 a meeting-house was built for him in New Court, Carey Street, Lincoln's Inn Fields.
 Before it was paid for, differences arose in his congregation, ending in a large secession from his ministry.
 On 1 March 1710 the Henry Sacheverell mob gutted Burgess's meeting-house, and made a bonfire of its pulpit and other fittings.
 The government offered a reward of £100 for the apprehension of the rioters, and repaired the building.

 Burgess's fame as a preacher was great, and his exuberant animation was something new in the London pulpit.
 He was a conspicuous example of pith and vivacity at a time when a dry dignity was beginning to be exacted of preachers as a virtue.

-Jonathan Swift, who admits his ability, unjustly taxes him with mixing unction with ‘incoherence and ribaldry'.

-Tom Brown, who takes his Indian to Russell Court, deals chiefly with the congregation, but his hint of Burgess's ‘pop-gun way of delivery’ is in harmony with his style of composition.
+Jonathan Swift, who admits his ability, unjustly taxes him with mixing unction with "incoherence and ribaldry".
+Tom Brown, who takes his Indian to Russell Court, deals chiefly with the congregation, but his hint of Burgess's "pop-gun way of delivery" is in harmony with his style of composition.
 It is full of epigram, terse, quaint, clear, and never meaningless or dull.
 Caulfield reproduces a curious contemporary print of Burgess and his congregation.
 Among current stories of his pulpit wit, the best is that which makes him say that the Jews were called Israelites because God did not choose that his people should be called Jacobites.